KIDS FOR WOLVES

 ANYONE CAN ADVOCATE

 And so, just a few days later, Kids For Wolves was born.
-I set out making a website and a Facebook page, and soon enough, I got into the near-daily rhythm of sharing news, posts about how to save wolves, and of course a few cute pictures as well.
+I set out making a website and a Facebook page, and soon enough, I got into the near-daily rhythm of sharing news, posts about how to save wolves, and of course a few sweet pictures along the way as well.